harukisaito/harukisaito.github.io/art/art.md

 I am self thaught and nowhere near professional level.
 I am just showcasing what I did up to this point.

 ## Traditional Drawings
 This is the medium that I am most familiar with, pencil and paper.
-Before starting my internship at [ART+COM](https://artcom.de/) I didn't even consider trying out a drawing tablet.
+Before starting my internship at <a href="https://artcom.de/" target="_blank"> ART+COM </a> I didn't even consider trying out a drawing tablet.

 ## Animation
 I wanted to try out some animation as I got more confortable with the drawing tablet.